eduardosoliv/miscellaneous/benchmarks/couchdb.md

 - No automatic compaction;
 - Huge space on Disk (even after compacting), space is cheap but then requires more IO to fetch data, more information on a [ticket](https://issues.apache.org/jira/browse/COUCHDB-1092) on JIRA;
 - No partial updates (I know the way it works it needs to fetch the document and update as a whole, but a command could be provided to handle that);
-- Not managing and caching data, leaving all the work to OS, doesn't work good.
+- Not managing and caching data, leaving all the work to OS, doesn't work good;
+- Performance is far far from great.

 I found an old post about [10 Annoying Things About CouchDB](http://www.paperplanes.de/2010/7/26/10_annoying_things_about_couchdb.html).